pr4aveen/tp/docs/UserGuide.md

 Example: `start 1`, `undo`

+Result: Timer for project/task at index 1 is started, then stopped and removed after undo is executed.

 The following walkthrough shows how a user can start a timer for a project, then undo the command.

 1. Key in command `start 1` in the command window.